 In 1998 people would leave for fishing cabins in late August or early September, now it is as late as the end of November.

 Now we’re lucky to start ice fishing in October.
 By the time the river is safe the fish have already spawned.

 Freeze up is coming later and melting earlier, in between the ice is more difficult to read.

-Ice is important for Ugruk [walrus] hunting.
+Ice is important for Ugruk [bearded seal] hunting.
 The ice was a lot thinner this past year, so it is necessary to hunt earlier and earlier.

 In asking what the story is I think number one is food and water security.
 It is the most important story.